The Minneapolis/Saint Paul metro is loaded with bike trails, and there are many options for bike rentals for both residents and visitors.

 The right size bike—whether manual or electric—determines the comfort and quality of your ride.
 Your height and inseam need to match the size of the bike to enjoy a comfortable ride.

-There are many style bikes to pick from to enhance your experience.
-You can bike year round if you choose the right bike.
+There are many styles of bikes to pick from to enhance your experience.
+You can bike year-round if you choose the right bike.

-Manual bikes rent for $7-9/hour and electric bikes for $35-45/hour.
-Each option provides it’s own benefits.
+Manual bikes rent for significantly less than electric bikes, and each option provides its own benefits.
 Rental outfitters rent by the hour, day or month and some are even willing to transport bikes to a desired location.
 These open up a larger variety of riding options.

 NOTE: Whether you rent a manual or electric bike, beware of leaves, loose gravel, sand, dirt, wetness or standing water.
 Slow down in these conditions so you don’t end up with unnecessary medical expenses!